KQM-git/TCL/docs/evidence/characters/hydro/nilou.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/nilou-basic-mechanics-1030419980577153094)

 **Finding:**
-Similarly to Raiden, Nilou's normal attacks during her elemental skill do not trigger effects such as Beidou's burst but do trigger effects such as XQ's burst.
+Similarly to Raiden, Nilou's Normal Attacks during her Elemental Skill do not trigger effects such as Beidou's Burst but do trigger effects such as Xingqiu's Burst.

 **Evidence:**
 [YouTube](https://youtu.be/3w3XzKXqRPM)